When you’ve been together for years…but he hasn’t gotten down on one knee and put a ring on it.

 He’s worried he won’t be able to measure up

-That beautiful ring you keep eyeing and talking about – the one that costs more than his savings (if he has any)ย – could be making him question his own worth and the true value of marriage toย you.
-It has nothing to do with him not wanting to give you the world – he also may not be comfortable emptying his bank account, working overtime indefinitely, or sacrificing his life savings to do it.
+That beautiful ring you keep eyeing and talking about – the one that costs more than his savings (if he has any) – could be making him question his own worth and the true value of marriage to you.
+It has nothing to do with him not wanting to give you exactly what you want – he also may not be comfortable emptying his bank account, working overtime indefinitely, or sacrificing his life savings to earn your “Yes“.

 I’d say that’s fair.
 Just something to think about if you’re not on the same page financially or materialistically.